python/mypy/docs/source/function_overloading.rst

             elif isinstance(index, slice):
                 ...  # Return a sequence of Ts here
             else:
-                assert False, "Unsupported argument %r" % (index,)
+                raise TypeError(...)

 Overloaded function variants are still ordinary Python functions and they still define a single runtime object.
-There is no multiple dispatch happening, and you must manually handle the different types (usually with :func:`isinstance` checks, as shown in the example).
+There is no automatic dispatch happening, and you must manually handle the different types in the implementation (usually with :func:`isinstance` checks, as shown in the example).

 The overload variants must be adjacent in the code.
 This makes code clearer, as you don't have to hunt for overload variants across the